atharva-bhagwat/atharva-bhagwat.github.io/_posts/articles/2025-05-21-sqlnoir-case-2.md

 > "I couldn't help it.
 I snapped and took the record." ~ Rico Delgado

 We got him.
-Turns out the record played both ways.
+Turns out the vinyl played both sides—and side B had all the evidence.

 ----